 “You know, I’m able to have a conversation about things without losing my cool,” I told her.
 “I’m starting to feel like I have to walk around eggshells around you, because I can only wonder what other trigger words might set you off.
 I was only asking you to explain your point of view.
 There’s no reason to bite my head off.”
 Especially over something as silly as this, I thought to myself.
 However, that only aggravated her further.

 Another one of her pet peeves was “gender-biased remarks,” but then she’d turn around say things like, “men are assholes.”
 Well, isn’t that a gender-biased remark?
 I decided to ask her about it, and that was a mistake too.
-Yet another mistake was the time I expressed a preference for women without tattoos, and she almost didn’t even want to talk to me because she thought I was making a “gender-specific remark.”
+Then she brought up the time I’d expressed my preference for women without tattoos (which she didn’t have) adding that she almost didn’t want to talk to me anymore after that.
 Good grief.
 For the record, I don’t care for men or women with tattoos, but nor do I feel like I should have to qualify everything I say.

 She was quickly proving to be insufferable in conversation.
 After years of dealing with my father, I need to be with someone with whom I can be myself without having to watch myself.
 The more PYT and I talked, the more I started realizing what a hair-trigger temper she had.
 No bueno.
 And she hadn’t even heard any of my jokes yet!
 Those would have really landed me in deep shit.
 And the only thing feminists hate more than a sexist joke is having it explained to them by a man.